-Should you buy the Sony SRS-LSR200 wireless speaker?
+You should buy the Sony SRS-LSR200 wireless speaker if…

 The Wireless Handy TV Speaker is a product with niche appeal, but it’s an excellent wireless speaker that delivers on its promise of personalised audio.
 It’s portability means you can ‘bring the TV’ wherever you are, and the clarity of the presentation means you don’t lose much, if anything, in terms of fidelity with standard TV content.